drduh/YubiKey-Guide/README.md

 # Master key

 The first key to generate is the master key.
-It will be used for certification only: to issue subkeys that are used for encryption, signing and authentication.
+It will be used for certification only: to issue sub-keys that are used for encryption, signing and authentication.

-**Important** The master key should be kept offline at all times and only accessed to revoke or issue new subkeys.
+**Important** The master key should be kept offline at all times and only accessed to revoke or issue new sub-keys.
+Keys can also be generated on the YubiKey itself to ensure no other copies exist.

 You'll be prompted to enter and verify a passphrase - keep it handy as you'll need it throughout.
 To generate a strong passphrase which could be written down in a hidden or secure place; or memorized: